erlang-china/rebar_plugin_gitconf/README.md

 # Rebar Plugin -> GitConf
 ---
-This plugin could automatic download configure files from your git server, it will be helps you to management the configure files by git, and you trace every version of configuations.
+This plugin could automatic download configure files from your git server, it will be helps you to management the configure files by git, and you can trace the every version of your configure files.

-If you using git-flow, you'd better use the same branch name between code project and configure project, for example
+If you are using git-flow, you'd better use the same branch name between code project and configure project, for example

 your code project url :